Battle of Middle Boggy: Aftermath

-Cemetery
+Legacy & battle marker

-A cemetery, now called the Confederate Cemetery near Atoka, was established along the Butterfield Stage road before the Civil War.
-Local residents believed that the people buried here were all soldiers who had died during the Battle of Middle Boggy Depot.
-However, forensic research in 1988 enabled site manager Gwen Walker to positively identify some of the victims as soldiers of the 19th Arkansas Infantry.
-Walker discovered that these men had been sent to construct earthworks at Fort McCulloch in 1862, and that they had died of an epidemic of measles.
+"Historic Boggy Depot Cemetery" in the Confederate Memorial Cemetery, Atoka, Okla.

-Battlefield marker
+In 1959, the Oklahoma Historical Society erected a marker at a small Confederate cemetery about 1 mile north of Atoka, Oklahoma where local residents believed fallen Confederate soldiers were buried following the Battle of Middle Boggy.
+However, forensic research in 1988 enabled site manager Gwen Walker to positively identify some of the bodies as soldiers of the 19th Arkansas Infantry—subsequently discovering that the dead were sent to construct earthworks at Fort McCulloch in 1862, and that they actually died of a measles epidemic.

-In 1959, the Oklahoma Historical Society erected a marker at a small cemetery about 1 mile north of Atoka, Oklahoma.
-The marker was replaced with a new and different marker in 2014.
+Regardless, a new marker commemorating the Battle of Middle Boggy was placed in the Atoka Confederate Cemetery in 2014.
 It now reads: